Canadian Citizen Pleads Guilty in Scheme to Defraud Consumers Purchasing Pharmaceuticals Online

 “Although many Internet websites appear to offer good deals on pharmaceuticals, consumers can never be certain that drug products ordered online are the same products approved by the FDA as safe and effective,” said Acting Assistant Attorney General Stuart F. Delery.
 “Today’s guilty plea represents an important step in our continued fight against counterfeit pharmaceuticals—particularly those trafficked over the Internet.”

 “Strempler and his co-conspirators sold prescription drugs to customers in the United States falsely representing that the drugs were in compliance with regulations in Canada, the United Kingdom and the United States,” said Wifredo A. Ferrer, U.S. Attorney for the Southern District of Florida.
 “In fact, however, Strempler sold these drugs without properly ensuring the safety or authenticity of the drugs.
 Indeed, some of the drugs sold by Strempler included counterfeit drugs.”

 U.S. District Judge Jose E. Martinez presided over the change of plea hearing.

-Mr. Ferrer commended the investigative efforts of the FDA-Office of Criminal Investigations.
 This case was prosecuted by Assistant U.S. Attorney Ana Maria Martinez of the U.S. Attorney’s Office for the Southern District of Florida, and Roger J. Gural of the Justice Department’s Consumer Protection Branch.